Emergency Medical Services and the POLST Program

 In addition, regardless of authority, a provider of health care shall comply with a valid POLST form, regardless of whether the provider of health care is employed by a health care facility or other entity affiliated with the physician who executed the POLST form (NRS 499.695.1).
 Therefore, the medical director of a Nevada EMS shall comply with a valid POLST regardless of whether that medical director signed and dated the POLST and shall furthermore direct EMS responders to honor the medical orders in Sections A and B of the POLST form.

-In other words, Nevada law states that EMS shall honor the medical orders established in Sections A and B of a POLST regardless of setting, unless the POLST is not signed and dated (required for validation) by a physician in Section C and the patient or their representative in Section F.
+In other words, Nevada law states that EMS shall honor the medical orders established in Sections A and B of a POLST regardless of setting, unless the POLST is not signed and dated (required for validation) by a physician, APRN or PA in Section C and the patient, their representative or surrogate decision-maker in Section F.

 What does EMS do with a POLST?

-First, verify it is valid (has it been signed and dated in Section C and by the patient or their representative in Section F?).
+First, verify it is valid (has it been signed and dated in Sections C and F).
 Second, unless you have reason to believe there is another AD that conflicts and is more recent than the POLST, provide treatment that complies with POLST.
 By law your medical director is directed to comply with the POLST regardless of the affiliation or authority of the physician who signed the POLST form.
 Therefore, you should follow the medical orders in Sections A and B. Perform CPR only as appropriate and if indicated in Section A, otherwise make the patient and their loved ones as comfortable as possible.
 Third, should you transport the patient, take the POLST with you.
 Should the patient experience cardiopulmonary arrest en route, follow the directives in Section A. The POLST shall be provided to the receiving facility with the patient.

 What do I do with information in Section B